 It is time to discover just how good the latest raft of apps is.
-After all, it’s all about keeping up with your productivity and getting help is always a reasonable option.
+After all, it’s all about keeping up with and increasing productivity and getting help is always a reasonable option.

 Any.do is a good looking task manager with a difference.

 The big plus is a unique tool every morning to take you through your everyday tasks, so you don’t forget all your important tasks and meetings for the day.

 This friendly nudge every morning is called the Any.do Moment.